Limited Landlord Relief Program

 - The property owner is the sole investor in the property associated with the claim.
 Married Co-Owners are considered sole investors.
 Ownership must be personal and not that of a professional organization.

 - Property owner income is at or below the local Family Median Income defined by the US Administration of Housing and Urban Development.
-To determine the area Family Median Income for your area, please review this document and compare your Adjusted Gross Income on the most recent tax return.
+To determine Family Median Income for your area, please review this document and compare your Adjusted Gross Income on the most recent tax return.

 - The tenant identified in the claim must have rent in arrears between March 1, 2020, and six months following the end of the Eviction Moratorium.